 We're getting into BI and analytics fairly aggressively.
 The first area where we really started focusing is in our public safety realm.
 We use a lot of data for some of our smart policing initiatives so that we can better understand crime trends.
 There, again, it's not about John Matelski or Jane Doe.
 It's about how, in this particular area, crime has increased.
 What's happened?
 Did we get a movement of some kind?
 Did something happen at a particular school?
 We try to look at all of the different data points that are available and then leverage that data to help provide better services to our citizens and constituents.
 And I would argue that those counties and jurisdictions that are willing to be at the forefront -- I wouldn't say at the bleeding edge, but maybe the leading edge -- those are the jurisdictions that are going to be able to really provide their citizens and constituents with better services and drive down costs.

-At Collaborate 2015, IOUG SIG director talks business intelligence and the Internet of Things
+IOUG SIG director talks business intelligence and IoT

-Oracle makes cloud the centerpiece of its 2015 third quarter financial results
+Oracle makes cloud the centerpiece of its financial results